 Recognising the growing challenges within the food ecosystem, the Youth Board embarked on a mission to identify what Ireland's young people want from their food system and the issues they believe are most pressing.
-This effort culminated in the 'Food Systems Through the Eyes of Young People' campaign-a survey of young individuals aged 16 to 30, conducted alongside an analysis of the social landscape surrounding food, agriculture and youth engagement in Ireland in Airfield's capacity as a research institute and as an active advocate in the area of youth and education.
+This effort culminated in the 'Food Systems Through the Eyes of Young People' campaign-a survey of young individuals aged 16 to 30, conducted alongside an ongoing analysis of the social landscape surrounding food, agriculture and youth engagement in Ireland.